 Revenue limit funding was replaced beginning in fiscal year 2013-2014 with the new Local Control Funding Formula (LCFF).
 The LCCF model brought up much needed revenues and, beginning with fiscal 2014-2015, had additional "rules" implemented.
 The LCFF has a target for each school district that the State hopes to achieve within an eight year funding cycle.
-For the District, 2017-18 saw an increase in funding of \$1.8 million.
+For the District, 2018-19 saw an increase in funding of \$4.3 million.

-Recognizing that the new revenues for fiscal 2018-19 would continue to be a focal point of stakeholders within the District, the Board of Education continued to direct the Administration to implement a multi-year budget plan that kept a 6% reserve, allowed restoration of some programs that had been reduced in prior years, and provided for increase(s) to employee salaries and benefits.
+Recognizing that the new revenues for fiscal 2019-20 would continue to be a focal point of stakeholders within the District, the Board of Education continued to direct the Administration to implement a multi-year budget plan that kept a 6% reserve, allowed restoration of some programs that had been reduced in prior years, and provided for increase(s) to employee salaries and benefits.

 In the May Revision of the Governor's budget, funding for education continues to be a priority.
-The Prop 98 minimum guarantee for 2018-19 is projected to be \$75.2 billion.
-The May revision reflects higher revenues for 2018-19 than the January budget due to increases in personal income and corporate taxes.
+The Prop 98 minimum guarantee for 2019-20 is projected to be \$81.1 billion.
+The May revision reflects higher revenues for 2019-20 than the January budget due to increases in personal income and corporate taxes.

-The May Revision includes a Cost of Living Adjustment (COLA) increase from 2.51% to 2.71% for both LCFF and categorical program funds.
-Target for LCFF is projected to be achieved in the 2018-2019 fiscal year, therefore, any growth in LCFF revenues in future years will be attributable to the application of the COLA to the base grant.
+The May Revision includes a Cost of Living Adjustment (COLA) increase from 3.46% to 3.26% for both LCFF and categorical program funds.
+Target for LCFF had been achieved in the 2018-19 fiscal year, therefore, any growth in LCFF revenues in future years will be attributable to the application of the COLA to the base grant.